Dennis Francis (artist): Career

 Francis designed and penciled the graphic novel X-L, along with the three-issue miniseries Locke.
-When asked what projects he wanted to personally produce and create for the new Blackthorne lineup, two projects that have been in the works for many years finally became real.
+When asked what projects he wanted to personally produce and create for the new Blackthorne lineup, two projects that were in the works for many years were finally finished.
 Jax and the Hellhound, a proposed graphic novel, became a three-issue miniseries.
 The other project, Major Lancer and the Starlight Squadron, was a holdover from a proposed comic strip he created during high school.

-Shanes then commissioned a series of children's activity projects starting with the “How To Draw” Series.
-The 3-D comics craze took hold of the consumers’ attention in early 1988 and Blackthorne publishing jumped into the fray.
+Shanes then commissioned a series of children's activity projects starting with the "How To Draw" Series.
+The 3-D comics craze took hold of the consumers' attention in early 1988 and Blackthorne publishing jumped into the fray.
 Francis designed and illustrated several projects including the Transformers 3-D three-issue series.

-From the end of 1988 to the middle of 1989 a series of unfortunate events brought his association to a close with Blackthorne Publishing as the comic book market finally burst its ever-growing bubble.
-The Blackthorne color line retreated back into the imagination of its creators but comic book legend Neal Adams once again made him an offer he couldn't refuse.
+From the end of 1988 to the middle of 1989, a series of unfortunate events brought his association to a close with Blackthorne Publishing as the comic book market burst.
+Francis came to work for the New York office of Continuity Studios, which had created a West Coast branch and needed a manager.

-The New York office of Continuity Studios has created a West Coast branch and needed a manager; Francis saw this as an opportunity to work in Los Angeles close to the entertainment studios.
-His experience in advertising design and television entertainment was now going to be put to the test in Hollywood.

 1994 saw the birth of T&D publishing; a publications consulting company that helps small business owners figure out how to use that newfangled invention that everybody was looking at called desktop publishing.
 With the proliferation of computers and digital printing, small business operations could have greater control of print communications.

 By the year 2000, publication design became mostly digital design of the Web began to take more precedence in business communication.
 T&D Publishing became DiD Publishing as Francis began to work with online content and web design.

 In 2008 he attended a comic convention in San Diego and was once again inspired to dust the cobwebs from his decade-old properties.
-He had registered the domain name graphic-novels.com years before but now gave serious thought to going back to his first love, comics.
+He had registered the domain name graphic-novels.com years before, but now gave serious thought to returning to comics.

-April 2009 began work on several comic book properties for his new venture: Graphic-novels.com.
-Jax and the Hellhound, The Hit List, Dangerlove and the Starlight Squadron are currently in production for online release.
-New artwork and stories are currently appearing on the website in the first quarter of 2010 for Jax and the Hellhound.
+In April 2009, Francis began work on several comic book properties for his new venture: Graphic-novels.com.
+Jax and the Hellhound, The Hit List, Dangerlove and the Starlight Squadron were produced for online release.